syncfusion-content/ej2-react-docs/ej2-react/drop-down-list/data-binding.md

 ---
 layout: post
-title: Data binding in React Drop down list component | Syncfusion
+title: Data binding in React Drop Down List Component | Syncfusion
-description: Learn here all about Data binding in Syncfusion React Drop down list component of Syncfusion Essential JS 2 and more.
+description: Learn here all about Data binding in Syncfusion Essential React Drop down list componenT, it's elements and more.
 control: Data binding
 platform: ej2-react
 documentation: ug
 domainurl: ##DomainURL##
 ---

-# Data binding in React Drop down list component
+# Data binding in React Drop Down List Component

 The DropDownList loads the data either from local data sources or remote data services using the [dataSource](https://ej2.syncfusion.com/react/documentation/api/drop-down-list/#datasource) property.
 It supports the data type of `array` or `DataManager`.